JMU-CS/Finch-Tutorials/STEM-Day-2018/Bird Whispering.md

 hermione.led(255,0,0) #red beak!
 ```

 Run the code to see what happens.
-We're going to make use of the `sleep` command in the next section.
+We're also going to make use of the `sleep` command in the next section.

 ### 5. Fly bird, fly!